evorosh1/snapyelp-appios/planning/sprints/sprint4/sprint_notes.md

 ### Action Items

-<< A list of things that need to happen in our for our team to complete the sprint >>

 - the post data model needs to have a many-to-one relationship with the user data model

 ### Issues and Risks

-- A user could accidently delete there post
+- A user could accidently delete their posts

 ### Team Work Assignments

-<< A list of each team member and their works assignments for this sprint >>
+Liz -
+Destiny -
+Cole - continue to work on backend